shivaraj221/CNN_IMG_Classification/README.md

-Alright — this is a **machine learning project**, so the README must explain:

-* dataset
-* preprocessing
-* ANN vs CNN comparison
-* training results
-* evaluation metrics
-* conclusions

-Below is a **proper ML-grade README**, written like a human data scientist would write it — not a template, not fluff.

-You can **copy-paste this directly as `README.md`**.
+# **CIFAR-10 Image Classification Using CNN From Scratch**

 ---

-# **CIFAR-10 Image Classification Using ANN and CNN**

-## Overview
+## 📌 Project Overview

-This project demonstrates image classification on the **CIFAR-10 dataset** using two different deep learning approaches:

-1. **Artificial Neural Network (ANN)**
-2. **Convolutional Neural Network (CNN)**

-The goal is to compare the performance of a traditional fully connected neural network with a convolutional neural network and analyze why CNNs perform significantly better for image-based tasks.

-The model is implemented using **TensorFlow and Keras**.
+This project implements an **image classification system using a Convolutional Neural Network (CNN) built completely from scratch** with TensorFlow and Keras.

+The model is trained on the **CIFAR-10 dataset**, a standard benchmark dataset in computer vision containing small RGB images from 10 object categories.

+The objective of this project is to understand how CNNs learn visual features such as edges, textures, and shapes, and how they outperform traditional neural networks for image-based tasks.

 ---

-## Dataset
+## 🎯 Objectives

-### CIFAR-10
+* Load and explore the CIFAR-10 dataset
+* Preprocess and normalize image data
+* Build a CNN architecture from scratch
+* Train the model on image data

-* 60,000 color images
+* Evaluate performance on unseen test images
+* Predict object classes from new inputs

+---

+## 🗂 Dataset Information

+**CIFAR-10 Dataset**

+* Total images: **60,000**
+* Training images: **50,000**
+* Testing images: **10,000**
 * Image size: **32 × 32 × 3 (RGB)**
-* 10 classes
-* 50,000 training images
-* 10,000 testing images
+* Number of classes: **10**

 ### Class Labels

 ```
-0 – airplane
-1 – automobile
-2 – bird
-3 – cat
-4 – deer
-5 – dog
-6 – frog
-7 – horse
-8 – ship
-9 – truck
+airplane   automobile   bird   cat   deer
+dog        frog         horse  ship  truck
 ```

 ---

-## Project Workflow

-1. Load CIFAR-10 dataset
-2. Explore data shape and labels
-3. Convert labels from 2D to 1D
-4. Visualize sample images
-5. Normalize pixel values (0–255 → 0–1)
-6. Train ANN model
-7. Evaluate ANN performance
-8. Train CNN model
-9. Evaluate CNN performance
-10. Compare results

----

-## Technologies Used
+## ⚙️ Technologies Used

 * Python 3.x
+* TensorFlow
-* TensorFlow / Keras
+* Keras
 * NumPy
 * Matplotlib
 * Scikit-learn

 ---

+## 🔄 Project Workflow

+1. Import required libraries
+2. Load CIFAR-10 dataset
+3. Analyze image shapes and labels
+4. Convert labels into 1D format
+5. Visualize training samples
+6. Normalize pixel values (0–255 → 0–1)
+7. Build CNN model from scratch
+8. Train the CNN model
+9. Evaluate accuracy on test data
+10. Perform predictions

+---

-## Data Preprocessing
+## 🧪 Data Preprocessing

 ### Label Reshaping

-Original labels:
+Original label format:

 ```
 (50000, 1)